James III, King of Scots

 James had six siblings:

 In 1460, James II, King of Scots besieged Roxburgh Castle near the English border in support of King Henry VI.
 On August 3, 1460, 29-year-old James II, King of Scots was accidentally killed when a cannon nearby where he was standing exploded.
 As with the start of the reigns of James I and James II, Scotland once again had a child king.
 Mary of Guelders served as the regent for her nine-year-old son until her death three years later.
-The rest of the Scottish Stuarts, James IV, James V, Mary, Queen of Scots, and James VI, would also be child monarchs.
+The later Scottish Stuarts, James IV, James V, Mary, Queen of Scots, and James VI, would also be child monarchs.
 James II’s death also continued the violent deaths of the Scottish Stuarts which started with the assassination of his father James I and continued with the deaths in battle of James III and James IV and the beheading of Mary, Queen of Scots.

 James III was crowned on August 10, 1460, at Kelso Abbey by James Kennedy, Bishop of St. Andrews.
 Bishop Kennedy and his brother Gilbert Kennedy, 1st Lord Kennedy served as regents with Mary of Guelders, the young king’s mother.
 The Kennedys’ mother had been a daughter of Robert III, King of Scots.
 After the death of Mary of Guelders in 1463 and Bishop Kennedy in 1465, Robert Boyd, 1st Lord Boyd became regent.